 A student is not registered until either (1) all fees are paid in full or (2) the required down payment has been paid on the installment plan.
-Payments may be made by check, credit card, money order, cashier's check, traveler's check or currency.
-Checks, money orders and cashier's checks should be made payable to Lamar State College-Orange and will be accepted subject to clearing the financial institution on which they are drawn.
+Payments may be made by check, money order, cashier's check or traveler's check should be made payable to Lamar State College-Orange and will be accepted subject to clearing the financial institution on which they are drawn.
+Debit/credit cards and currency are also accepted.
 The college will not accept counter checks, postdated checks, credit card checks or altered checks.
-Excess payments will be refunded by check.
+Excess payments will be refunded by direct deposit.